Luciana Pignatelli

-Luciana Malgeri Pignatelli (13 January 1935 – 13 October 2008) was an Italian socialite who was a social arbiter, spokesmodel for Camay soap, and a jewelry designer.
+Luciana Malgeri Pignatelli (13 January 1935 – 13 October 2008) was an Italian spokesmodel for Camay soap in the late 1960s and early 1970s, and later a jewellery designer.

 Background

 Born Luciana Malgeri, she was the daughter of journalist Francesco Malgeri and his wife, the Italian-Brazilian Nelida Lenci, previously Countess Crespi (widow of the late Count Dino Crespi).
 She had two half-brothers, Count Rodolfo Crespi and Marco Fabio Crespi, husband of Vogue editor Consuelo Crespi.

 Marriages

 On 20 June 1954, Luciana Malgeri married Prince Don Nicolò Maria Pignatelli Aragon Cortès (born 22 May 1923 – 2021), 17th Prince of Noia, a Gulf Oil executive.
 (The title, one of a string held by the family, derives from the Kingdom of Aragon.)
 The marriage was annulled in 1968.
-The couple had two children: Princess Donna Fabrizia (born 30 January 1956), married to Stephen Fiamma; and Prince Don Diego (born 21 May 1958), a managing director of Warburg Dillon Read in Italy, who married Cristina Prandoni Porta.
+The couple had two children: Princess Donna Fabrizia (born 30 January 1956), married to Stephen Fiamma; and Prince Don Diego (born 21 May 1958), a Group Managing Director of UBS until 2016 and subsequently Partner of Greentech Capital Advisors, formerly married to Cristina Prandoni Porta and subsequently to Francesca Scarsini, who died in 2010.
+Margherita was born from his first marriage (7 October 1989), now married to Jake Sloane and with a son, Ottavio Pignatelli Sloane.

-In 1970, Luciana Pignatelli married Burt Simms Avedon, then the president of Eve of Roma, who is a cousin of the photographer Richard Avedon.
-By this marriage she had three stepdaughters.
+In 1970, Luciana Pignatelli married Burt Simms Avedon, then the president of Eve of Roma, a cousin of the photographer Richard Avedon.
+By this marriage she acquired three stepdaughters.
 They divorced circa 1980.